Skip to main content

 Completing setup for Monarch takes only a minute or two and requires the following steps:

-Activate Free Trial or purchase a license key
+4. Activate your Free Trial or purchase a license key

 Download Monarch